HTC One (M8) release date, rumours and everything you need to know (updated)

-We've been pulling it all together and updating regularly, giving you a one-stop for all the news, cutting through the speculation to paint a picture of what we can expect come launch day.
+The HTC One (m8) is set to be launched later today, but what can we expect?
+We've been following the rumours for the last 6 months pulling it all together and updating this article regularly, giving you a one-stop for all the news, cutting through the speculation to paint a picture of what we can expect later.

 HTC One name

 At the launch of the HTC One, HTC made it clear that the name was important and that HTC One was going to be the name of its flagship handset moving forward.
-So we're expecting to see the new M8 appear as the HTC One again.
+Since then Carphone Warehouse, Three, and Vodafone in the UK have all publicly listed the phone as the HTC One (m8).

 HTC One (2014) release date